Charlene Robinson: Return

-Following the cancellation of Neighbours in March 2022, Fiona Byrne of the Herald Sun reported on 1 May that both Minogue and Donovan were set to reprise their roles.
+In March 2022, Fiona Byrne of the Herald Sun reported on 1 May that both Minogue and Donovan were set to reprise their roles.
 Byrne believed Minogue and Donovan had filmed a guest appearance on Pin Oak Court, the outdoor location for Ramsay Street, during the previous week.
 Later on the same day, the return of Minogue and Donovan was confirmed on Neighbours social media accounts.
 Executive producer Jason Herbison stated: "Scott and Charlene are the ultimate Neighbours couple and it would not feel right to end the show without them.
 We are thrilled that Jason and Kylie have come home to play a very special part in our series finale.
 It has been an emotional experience for them, for us and I'm sure it will be for our viewers."
 Minogue later told Jenny Paul of Glamour that her return was a thank you to the fans who watched and remembered the early days of Neighbours.
 Minogue also said the experience led her to think about her past on the serial.
 She said: "I was just out of school and had just auditioned for Neighbours.
 I got the job and I was happy to have a job as I'd actually signed up to the dole just a couple of weeks before, but because I got the job I never got dole check!
 I needed to make a living, I needed to do something.
 It was meant to be a stint on the show of between one and twelve weeks, I think, so if it didn't work I would have been out after a week or two.
 Two and a half years later I was still there and the mania had ensued."
 During an appearance on Late Night with Seth Meyers, Minogue admitted that she felt "quite a bit of pressure" to return.
+They appeared in what was believed (at the time) to be the show's final ever episode.
+Subsequently, Amazon announced that they had picked up the series for their Freevee streaming service, and Amazon started filming the revived series in April 2023.